Anna Charlier: After the expedition

-Miss Ulla Strindberg – the late Nils Strindberg was her uncle – visited Anna in Torquay in England in 1947.
+Ulla Strindberg – the late Nils Strindberg's niece – visited Charlier in Torquay in England in 1947.
 She said the following about the visit:

 "Anna's husband Gilbert Hawtrey was a wonderful human being who tried in all possible ways to help his sorrow-ridden wife to forget.
 But it was all in vain.
 Anna could not forget."

-Anna's home was filled with youth portraits of the missing Strindberg.
+Charlier's home was filled with portraits of the missing Strindberg.

-In 1930, when the remains of the expedition were found, Anna happened to be in Sweden.
+In 1930, when the remains of the expedition were found, Charlier happened to be in Sweden.
 Unable to stay for the funeral, she sent a wreath to her late fiancé.
 She later received Nils Strindberg's letters to her that he had written during his voyage over the ice.
 It was Tore Strindberg – Nils' brother – who sent them after they had been interpreted (the letters were stenographed).

-Anna died in 1949.
+Charlier died in 1949.
 She had left specific instructions to her family concerning her remains.
 Her heart was to be removed from her body and buried near the urn that contained Strindberg's ashes.
-Her body was put to rest at a cemetery in Torquay.
-(Her husband was later buried next to her.)
+Her body was put to rest at a cemetery in Torquay (her husband was later buried next to her).
 Her heart was cremated separately, with the ashes gathered in a little silver box and placed in the grave near the cremated remains of Nils Strindberg, in Norra begravningsplatsen in Stockholm.